Jump to main content Jump to footer Skip navigation Jump to navigation start

 • proof of accomodation in Austria for the duration of your stay: e.g. rental contract, private accommodation agreement, booking confirmation from the OeAD student housing or a student hall of residence

-• proof of health and accident insurance: Before travelling to Austria you have to take out a travel health insurance for 10 to 14 days valid from the day of entering Austria and covering costs of at least EUR 30,000 and also cover costs for treatment of the COVID-19 disease and a guarantee to cover possible recovery and repatriation costs.
+• proof of health and accident insurance: Before travelling to Austria you have to take out a travel health insurance for 10 to 14 days valid from the day of entering Austria and covering costs of at least EUR 30,000 and a guarantee to cover possible recovery and repatriation costs.

 The insurance must pay the costs for medical treatment in Austria directly and not just reimburse them in your home country against submission of receipts.